Workflow

 How automation enforces the window

 Manual workflows fail the 2-business-day window in predictable ways: high discharge volume on Friday afternoons overwhelms the care coordination team on Monday morning, a single staff absence during a holiday week delays all pending contacts, and holiday deadline calculation errors send teams to work on the wrong day.
 Automation addresses each of these failure modes structurally rather than relying on individuals to remember the rules.
-The Positive Check post-discharge follow-up platform computes the 2-business-day deadline from the discharge timestamp at the moment of discharge, using the full federal holiday calendar \u2014 including observed holiday shifts when a federal holiday falls on a weekend.
+The Positive Check post-discharge follow-up platform computes the 2-business-day deadline from the discharge timestamp at the moment of discharge, using the full federal holiday calendar including observed holiday shifts when a federal holiday falls on a weekend.

 When a first contact attempt does not result in a completed engagement, the system schedules automatic retry attempts within the remaining window.
 Rather than placing the burden on a care coordinator to track which patients are still pending contact, the platform surfaces an escalation alert as the deadline approaches.
 Clinical staff can step in for any patient where automated contact has not succeeded, with the specific deadline and patient context pre-populated.
-Real-time escalation is triggered immediately when a patient\u2019s responses indicate a concerning symptom or a gap in care plan follow-through \u2014 not at the end of the shift when notes are reviewed.
+Real-time escalation is triggered immediately when a patients responses indicate a concerning symptom or a gap in care plan follow-through not at the end of the shift when notes are reviewed.

-Documentation is generated automatically: a structured summary of each contact, covering every field that CMS auditors look for, is ready for the billing provider\u2019s review as soon as the call concludes.
-This removes the documentation burden from the person performing the contact and eliminates the \u201cpatient called, doing well\u201d note problem.
+Documentation is generated automatically: a structured summary of each contact, covering every field that CMS auditors look for, is ready for the billing providers review as soon as the call concludes.
+This removes the documentation burden from the person performing the contact and eliminates the patient called, doing wellnote problem.
 For providers looking to understand how this scales across a high-discharge-volume operation, the case study on scaling patient engagement walks through a deployment scenario.
 For the full post-discharge follow-up solution, including how the contact integrates with the 14-day face-to-face visit workflow, see the TCM solution overview.

 Workflow best practices